k-l-dixon/k-l-dixon.github.io/projects/Matrix-Mulitplication.md

 labels:
   - C
   - Matrix Mulitplication
-summary: Distributed-memory matrix multiplication allows for secluded address space, through exchanging messages, for each operation process.
-To accomplish this, we leverage matrix multiplication algorithms to support applications such as graphics, image processing, and genetic sequencing.
-Multiplying one matrix to another matrix and storing the result in yet another matrix is the concept behind this area.
+summary: Matrix multiplication algorithms can be applied in various ways and support applications such as graphics, image processing, and genetic sequencing.
 ---